MicrosoftDocs/Viva/WorkplaceAnalytics/Use/org-effectiveness.md

 ### Privacy notes

-Organizational effectiveness analyses enforce the [minimum group size](../privacy/privacy-considerations.md#minimum-group-size) settings for your organization.
+Peer analyses enforce the [minimum group size](../privacy/privacy-considerations.md#minimum-group-size) settings for your organization.
 In other words, if the number of members on a team that you select is smaller than the minimum group size, the analysis is halted and cannot continue.
 This applies to both the reference group and the peer group.

 The results of analyses are always presented in aggregate form.
 No individual's data is ever presented in isolation.

 ## Start an analysis

-In this task, you take the first steps to start an organizational effectiveness analysis.
+In this task, you take the first steps to start a peer analysis.

 1. Open [Workplace Analytics](https://workplaceanalytics.office.com/).
 If prompted, enter your work credentials.